mportizlunyov/update_full-unix/README.txt

 Functional Arguments:
     To disable ping testing, add the --no-test or -nt.*
     To use a custom domain for ping testing, add the --custom-domain or -cd argument.*
+        To pre-load a custom argument, add the :no-comment or :nc argument.
     To make all package manager options manual, add the --manual-all or -ma argument.
     To use YUM instead of DNF, add the --yum-update or -yu argument.**
     To only update alternative pacakge managers, add the --alt-only or -ao argument.**
     To only update naticve package managers, add the --disable-alt-managers or -dam argument.
     To save a log file (and even add comments!), add the --save-statistics or -ss argument.
+        To disable commenting, add the :no-comment or :nc argument.

 *Incompatible with each other (custom domain cannot be used if no ping tests are performed) **Incompatible with each other (YUM cannot be updated if native package managers are not used at all)